-Of the Upper Aquifer monitoring wells, spring and fall 2019 groundwater levels were available for Wells 22S/25E-25N01 and 23S/24E-28J02.
-Groundwater levels in Well 22S/25E-25N01 varied 5.1 feet from 21.1 ft amsl to 16.00 ft amsl between spring and fall 2019, respectively.
-Groundwater levels in Well 23S/24E-28J02 varied 8.7 feet from 92.6 ft amsl to 83.9 ft amsl between spring and fall 2019, respectively.
-Groundwater levels for both of these wells remain above their respective measurable objectives and minimum thresholds.
+Of the Lower Aquifer monitoring wells, spring and fall 2020 groundwater levels were available for Well 22S/25E-25N01.
+Groundwater levels varied from 19.9 ft amsl to 9.7 amsl between spring and fall 2020.
+Groundwater levels remain above their respective measurable objective and are more than 50 feet above their respective minimum threshold.